google/meterstick/README.md

 Example Usage: `Sum("Queries") | Distribution("Device")` calculates the
 proportion of queries that come from each device.

+#### Diversity

+A **diversity** operation measures how diverse the child metric values are.

++   `HHI(over)`: calculates the Herfindahl–Hirschman index of the metric values over the variables in `over`.
+The metric values are first normalized over `over` then the HHI is computed.
++   `Entropy(over)`: calculates the entropy of the metric values over the variables in `over`.
+The metric values are first normalized over `over` then the entropy is computed.
++   `TopK(over, k)`: calculates the total share of the top k contributors.
+The metric values are first normalized over `over` then largest k values are summed.
++   `Nxx(over, x)`: calculates the minimum number of contributors to achieve `x` total share.
+The metric values are first normalized over `over` then we count the largest `n` contributors that make up `x` total share.

 ### Models

 A Meterstick **Model** fits a model on data computed by children Metrics.